 Sylvain Vincent holds a bachelor’s degree in Administration from HEC Montréal.
 He is also a Fellow of the Québec Order of Chartered Accountants and holds the ICD.D designation from the Institute of Corporate Directors.

 BA, MIR, CIRC

-Jean-Louis Poirier has been a Director of Solotech and the Chairman of the HR Committee since January 2014.
-He has more than thirty years’ experience and has held several senior management positions in human resources, labour relations and general management throughout his career.
+Jean-Louis Poirier has been a Director of Solotech and the Chairman of the Human Resources Committee since January 2014.
+He has more than thirty years’ experience and has held several senior management positions in human resources, labor relations and general management throughout his career.
 Having worked in the food industry for more than 18 years, notably at Provigo and Métro-Richelieu, he then joined Bombardier Inc. where he mainly worked with the international aerospace and transportation groups.

 Mr. Poirier now devotes his time and energy to coaching business leaders as a strategic advisor (“executive coach”) and corporate director, ensuring the implementation of best practices in human resources management, ethics and corporate governance.

 Jean-Louis Poirier holds a bachelor’s degree in Sociology and a master’s degree in Industrial Relations from the Université de Montréal.
 He holds the professional designation of Certified Industrial Relations Counsellor (CIRC) and is a member of the Institute of Corporate Directors (ICD).
 Since 1990, he has been president of Transit-Jeunesse, a shelter for young girls.